zordius/iso-call/README.md

 });
 ```

-Or make isomorphic http request!
+Or make isomorphic http request!!

 ```javascript
 // Works on both client and server side!